-Personal effects and households items are the unaccompanied items transported into Australia, by a returning resident or a new resident of Australia, via sea or air freight.
+Personal effects and households goods are the unaccompanied items transported into Australia, by a returning resident or a new resident of Australia, via sea or air freight.

-To import items under the tariff code for personal effects, you must be arriving from a place outside Australia, and the items must be your personal property that you owned while overseas.
+To import goods under the tariff code for personal effects, you must be arriving from a place outside Australia, and the goods must be your personal property that you owned while overseas.

 - fresh fruit and vegetables